StateX: Enhancing RNN Recall via Post-training State Expansion: Experiments

-As mentioned in Section~\ref{sec:method-which-layers}, it is important to balance the number of expanded layers.
-To investigate this trade-off, we conducted an ablation study by varying the number of expanded layers.
 The results, shown in Figure~\ref{fig:drop_prop}, indicate that both the GLA and Mamba2 models achieve optimal average performance when four layers are expanded (out of 24 layers and 48 layers, respectively).
-When too many layers are modified, the reinitialized parameters fail to converge effectively under limited post-training, leading to a sharp drop in overall performance.
+When too many layers are modified, the reinitialized parameters fail to converge effectively under limited continual training, leading to a sharp drop in overall performance.